-The United Nations General Assembly has officially declared 2016 the International Year of Pulses (IYP).
-To celebrate this important moment, a broad agenda of activities have been planned by farmer organizations, NGOs, food industry groups, international pulse research institutions, and nutrition and health organizations to bring global attention to pulses during 2016.
-Links from this page will be updated regularly with information on these events and news related to this special year.
+The United Nations General Assembly officially declared 2016 the International Year of Pulses (IYP).
+To celebrate that important moment, a broad agenda of activities was planned by farmer organizations, NGOs, food industry groups, international pulse research institutions, and nutrition and health organizations to bring global attention to pulses during 2016.
 A few events and links follow:

 - IYP Events

 The goal of the 2016 IYP was to position pulses as a primary source of protein and other essential nutrients.
 The 2016 IYP promoted broad discussion and cooperation at the national, regional, and global levels to increase awareness and understanding of the challenges faced by pulse farmers, be they large scale farms or small land holders.